OpenDataLiteracy/WSL-AMF/assessment/portal-datasets.md

 * Tags/Keywords- Free text
 * License "Public License Type (if applicable)" - Controlled vocabulary [explanation](https://support.socrata.com/hc/en-us/articles/202950218-Which-licensing-option-should-I-use-)
 * Data Provided By
-* Source Link (web address)
+* Source Link (web address of external site related to dataset)
 * Contact email ("Private field.
 Only logged in users will see this value")
 * Can add attachments
-* Can add up to 6 notes
+* Can add up to 6 notes (I'm unclear how this works- superscript column headings?)
-* Period of Time
+* Period of Time- What range of dates does the dataset cover
 * Posting Frequency
-* Originator (no explanation) - Some have entered department here.
-Probably confused where that goes.
+* Originator (no explanation) (identified in [187.10](https://docs.google.com/viewerng/viewer?url=https://ocio.wa.gov/sites/default/files/public/policies/187_10.docx) as the entity responsible for publishing the resource)
-* Metadata Language (no explanation)
+* Metadata Language - (no explanation but should be "English")

 *Edit Column Metadata*
-* Can edit Name, Description and API field name
+* Can edit Name, Description and API field name- many fail to add description

 ### Elements to Judge Completeness